chicio/chicio.github.io/_posts/2018-11-01-react-native-typescript-conference-voxxed-2018.md

 ---

+**An article written in collaboration with my colleague [Alessandro Romano](https://www.linkedin.com/in/alessandroromano92/ "Alessandro Romano")**.

 In the last few months I talked a lot about [React Native and Typescript](/2018/07/04/react-native-typescript-existing-app.html).
 In the team where I work at lastminute.com group I acquired a strong knowledge of the Typescript + React + React Native technology stack.
 There has been also some few changes in the team: [Emanuele Ianni](https://www.linkedin.com/in/emanueleianni/ "Emanuele Ianni"), (do